-Students will be allowed to use the telephone in the office in the event of an emergency or unexpected schedule change.
-Students should refrain from sending or receiving texts during the school day.
-They need to use the student phone in the office if they need to contact a parent.
+Students will be allowed to use the student phone in the office if they need to contact a parent.
 Before coming to the office, a student must get a pass from a teacher.
 If a student misses his/her bus, the student should report to the office immediately so that a call may be placed to the parent/guardian.

 All electronics (cell phones, tablets, MP3 players, games devices, cameras etc.) should be turned off and stored inside the student's backpack during the school day.
-They should not be audible, visible, or in use from the time a student arrives at school prior to classes commencing to the time the student is dismissed from classes unless a teacher gives a student permission to utilize the device while in class.
+They should not be audible, visible, or in use from the time a student arrives at school prior to classes commencing to the time the student is dismissed from classes.
+Electronic devices, including cell phones, may be used on the way to and from the school on the bus, and at school before and after the school day.